rstudio/shiny/_includes/tutorial/sliders.md

 Shiny slider controls are extremely capable and customizable.
 Features supported include:

-* The ability to specify both single values and ranges
+* The ability to input both single values and ranges
 * Custom formats for value display (e.g for currency)
 * The ability to animate the slider across a range of values